 CareerWise Business Participation fee (Invoice will come from CareerWise)

-In recognition of the many training-related and other supports provided by CareerWise in section 1.3(A-H), COMPANY NAME per-apprentice annual.
-The fee will be invoicedtable and are working for at the end of each program year for the 2018 cohort
+In recognition of the many training-related and other supports provided by CareerWise in section 1.3(A-H), COMPANY NAME agrees to pay a per-apprentice annual fee to CareerWise.
+The fee will be invoiced according to the to the following table based on the number of apprentices they successfully hire in the CareerWise marketplace and are working for COMPANY NAME at the end of each program year for the 2018 cohort.